|

 talk about Georg Riemann accomplishments,

 they are written mostly by mathematicians.
-(We reviewed three books
+(We've reviewed three books

 on Riemann.)
 Mainstream physicists bring up Riemann's magnum opus